chrisgarcia001/Symbolics/README.md

 user=>
 ```

+In the steps above it may appear that some steps are unnecessary (e.g. equation
+flipping).
+However, this is because we had rules only to deal with one equational
+layout.
+So to find matches the equations needed to be flipped first, and we
+did this to keep the rulesets short.
+By adding rules for mirroring layots we would
+have gotten shorter sequences of steps.

 #### Key Components in More Depth

 We provide a quick explanation of the key concepts needed to use